 Have you always been into sport?

 As far as I know yes!
-I remember my grandad bought me a football even before I was born and ever since my life has been linked to sport in one way or another.
+I remember my granddad bought me a football even before I was born and ever since my life has been linked to sport in one way or another.
 Football, basketball, tennis, surfing, snowboarding, rugby, ice hockey, triathlon… My parents are still mad at me for having so much equipment at theirs!
 I just love it too much and I don’t understand life without practising some sort of sport every single day of my life.
 Whether it is just 20 minutes or 12 hours, it’s a must in my daily life.

 What made you decide to enter triathlon?